Line Impedance Stabilization Network: Stable line impedance

+The impedance of the power source varies, depending on the geometry of the supply wiring behind it.

-The anticipated inductance of the power line for the intended installation of the EUT also plays a role in identifying the correct type of LISN needed for testing.
+The anticipated inductance of the power line for the intended installation of the EUT plays a role in identifying the correct type of LISN needed for testing.
 For example, a connection in a building will often use 50 μH inductor, whereas in automobile measurement standards a 5 μH inductor is used to emulate a shorter typical wire length.

-Isolation of the power source noise
+Isolation from External Noise

 Another important function of a LISN is to prevent the high-frequency noise of the power source from coupling in the system.
 A LISN functions as a low-pass filter, which provides high impedance to the outside RF noise while allowing the low-frequency power to flow through to the EUT.

-Safe connection of the measuring equipment

-Typically, a spectrum analyzer or an EMI receiver is used to take the measurements during an EMC test.
-The input port of such an equipment is very sensitive and prone to damage if overloaded.
-A LISN provides a measurement port with, usually, 50 Ω output impedance.
-The stabilized impedance, the built-in low-pass filter function, and the DC rejection properties of the LISN measurement port makes it easy to couple the high frequency noise signal to the input of the measuring equipment.

-LISN types
+Safe Measurement Interface

+LISNs provide a measurement port with a stabilized 50 Ω impedance that safely connects to sensitive measurement equipment such as spectrum analyzers or EMI receivers.
+The LISN's design includes DC rejection and RF coupling features that protect the measurement equipment from transients and high voltages.
+This ensures that the high-frequency noise signal from the EUT can be coupled to the measuring equipment without risk of damage to the sensitive inputs..

+The measurement port is typically connected via a coaxial cable, providing a defined impedance and minimizing signal reflections.

+Design and Components

 Under a particular EMC test standard, a specific LISN type is required for evaluating and characterizing the operation of the EUT.

 Different types of LISNs are available for analyzing DC, single-phase or 3-phase AC power connections.
 The main parameters for selecting the proper type of LISN are impedance, insertion loss, voltage rating, current rating, number of power conductors and connector types.
 The upper frequency limit of the LISN also plays an important role when conducted emissions measurements are used for predicting radiated emissions problems.
 A 100 MHz LISN is used in those cases.